selfup/pryman/README.md

 # pryman
-Testing out a way to snapshot pry sessions
+Ways to snapshot pry session.
+Can only save 100 lines at a time.

 # How it works